Aaron Skonnard: Pluralsight

+Skonnard co-founded Pluralsight in 2004 with Keith Brown, Fritz Onion, and Bill Williams.
+The company is based in America with additional offices in Ireland, Australia, and India.

-Skonnard, along with Keith Brown, Fritz Onion, and Bill Williams, founded Pluralsight in 2004.
-Originally, the company focused on classroom training courses for businesses.
-In 2007, they began to focus exclusively on online video training.
+Initially, Pluralsight focused on classroom training courses for businesses.
+Skonnard and his partners traveled globally to hold weeklong, in-person classes.
+In 2007, its business model shifted to focus exclusively on online video training.
 As the company grew, they expanded into enterprise subscriptions.
-Skonnard says that as of 2019, roughly 70% of Fortune 500 companies have Pluralsight enterprise licenses.Currently, that 70% of Fortune 500 companies has dipped.

-Since 2012, the company has raised over $190 million in venture funding, with a Series A in 2012–2013, and a Series B in 2014.
-Following their Series B, Skonnard announced the company's valuation neared $1 billion, up from less than $100 million in 2012.
+Beginning in 2012, the company raised over $190 million in venture funding, completing a Series A in 2012–2013, and a Series B in 2014.
+Following the Series B, Skonnard announced the company's valuation neared $1 billion, up from less than $100 million in 2012.From 2013 to 2017, Pluralsight was listed on the Inc. 5000 ranking of private companies.